 6. Pets Should Be Allowed Where You’re Staying

 When laying down your travel plans, make a point of perusing accommodations that are suitable for pets, for example, dog-friendly hotels, even if you’re doing a vacation rental.
+Looking at dog friendly gites in dordogne for example is somewhere you would want to take a pet versus trying to find a rental that may or may not accommodate you.
 Choosing an environment that your dog may be partially used to can help get him/her to be more cooperative and in a better mood overall.
 Never leave your dog to wander unsupervised in a new place where they could get injured by stray equipment or fall in a pool.
 At least for the first day keep them on a leash and keep tabs on their behavior and reactions.

 A vacation rental software helps owners manage their properties as well as share details in a profile that could be helpful to possible short-term renters by connecting the owner to booking sites like Airbnb.
 Always read profiles of properties in detail before committing to a booking in the best interests of your pet.